Nancy Riach: Biography

 Riach regularly attended church and sang in the choir.
 Due to her religious convictions, she refused to compete in swimming tournaments on Sundays.

 While competing at the European Swimming Championships in Monte Carlo she contracted polio.
 Against doctors' advice she continued to race and was pulled unconscious from the pool at the end of the 100 yards freestyle event.
 She never regained consciousness.
 She died on the morning of 15 September 1947 before her parents arrived from Scotland.
-Raich was buried, in her swimming costume, in Airdrie on 20 September 1947.
+Riach was buried, in her swimming costume, in Airdrie on 20 September 1947.
 It was estimated more than 10,000 people attended the funeral processions to New Monkland Cemetery.

 Riach was considered to be one of the greatest swimmers of her generation.
 On her death The United Nations Swimming Committee chairman, S.T.
 Hurst, said of her 'She was undoubtedly the finest swimmer the British Empire has ever produced.
 Nancy Riach has been the finest ambassador of sport that Scotland or any other country within the British Empire has ever turned out.'

 She was inducted into the Scottish Sports Hall of Fame in 2002, and into the Scottish Swimming Hall of Fame in 2010.

 In 1949 the Scottish Amateur Swimming Association established The Nancy Riach Memorial Medal.
 The medal is awarded annually to the person who has done the most to enhance or uphold the prestige of Scottish swimming in any of its disciplines.